 As handy as it may seem, there are also drawbacks to having a rechargeable fan like battery malfunction or once the battery dies, then it is already useless.
 I would recommend buying something that has a longer battery life span or a fan that uses solar energy.
 If you would like to use a small hand fan, I recommend this item.

 However, if you would like to buy a bigger one, then you can buy this instead.

 11. Mist Fans

-- 【Unique Humidification Design】: Set a 55ml water tank on the top of the fan, which can continuously spray for about 40 minutes after fully filling with water, you don't need to add water frequently, and enjoy the whole cool day.
+- 【Unique Humidification Design】: Set a 55ml water tank on the top of the fan, this handheld misting fan can continuously spray for about 40 minutes after fully filling with water, you don't need to add water frequently,just long press the button for 3 seconds to activate/stop mist mode, and enjoy the whole cool day.
 The mist can not only cools you down, but also prevent your face, hands, and nose from getting dry, stay cool and wet during the hot days.

 - 【3 IN 1 DESIGN】: Adopt foldable design, the fan head can be adjusted from 0°-180°, so it can be used on desk for cooling.
 Comes with a metal clip, it's also a hanging fan, you can also hook it on your sunshade, stroller or car via the metal clips, keep you cool any time any where.